-You said you were FEMALE and you do not want to become pregnant right now, but understand that no method of birth control is 100% effective.
-You want to find the best method for yourself understanding that even the most effective methods of contraception used properly may still leave you at some small risk of pregnancy and you can deal with those possible risks.
+You said your body has the ability to become pregnant, but you do not want to become pregnant right now, and want to engage in the kinds of sex that present risks of pregnancy.
+So, you want to find the best method for yourself understanding that even the most effective methods of contraception used properly will still leave you at some small risk of pregnancy, and you can deal with that possible risks.

 The next choice to make is if you prefer -- and can and want to use -- a hormonal method or a non-hormonal method.

-A hormonal method is one which works by manipulating a woman's natural hormonal cycle or balance in any or all of the following ways: suppressing ovulation, making the uterus less hospitable for an egg to implant, and/or thickening cervical mucus to impair sperm mobility.
+A hormonal method is one which works by manipulating a person's natural hormonal cycle or balance in any or all of the following ways: suppressing ovulation, making the uterus less hospitable for an egg to implant, and/or thickening cervical mucus to impair sperm mobility.
 In order for a pregnancy to occur, a fertile egg needs to be available, cervical mucus needs to be of a certain type and the uterine lining needs to be thick enough for implantation: without those things, pregnancy is not likely to occur.
-Hormonal methods are used by a woman consistently and on a regular schedule, even at times she is not sexually active.
+Hormonal methods are used by someone consistently and on a regular schedule, even at times they are not sexually active.
 Hormonal methods almost always require a prescription, and overall, hormonal methods are currently the most effective methods for preventing pregnancy.

 Some common side effects of hormonal methods can be lighter periods (though technically, women on most hormonal methods have withdrawal bleeds, not actual periods) or absent periods, less cramping, decreased PMS symptoms, skin changes, an increase in the amount of time it takes to become pregnant after discontinuing these methods, a more regular schedule of monthly bleeding, spotting between cycles, nausea, more frequent or more severe headaches, breast tenderness, mood changes or increased depression or anxiety, a decrease in sexual desire, vaginal dryness, weight or body composition changes, and/or more frequent yeast infections.
 Rare but more serious side effects can include allergic reactions, blood clots, embolism or stroke, heart attack, gallbladder disease, thrombosis or eye problems.

-Hormonal methods are often not the best choice for smokers, women over 35 (though some hormonal methods can be used by smokers and women over 35), and people with a history of high blood pressure or high cholesterol, blood clots or stroke, liver disease, diabetes, migraine headaches, depression, breast cancer or a family history of breast cancer, or for women who are breastfeeding.
-However, some hormonal methods -- progestin-only methods -- can be used by women with some of those issues when doctors don't advise other hormonal methods (combination hormone methods).
-For younger women, some hormonal methods may also potentially interfere with bone growth/strength or proper cellular breast development.
+Hormonal methods are often not the best choice for smokers, people over 35 (though some hormonal methods can be used by smokers and those over 35), and people with a history of high blood pressure or high cholesterol, blood clots or stroke, liver disease, diabetes, migraine headaches, depression, breast cancer or a family history of breast cancer, or for those who are breastfeeding.
+However, some hormonal methods -- progestin-only methods -- can be used by people with some of those issues when doctors don't advise other hormonal methods (combination hormone methods).
+For younger people, some hormonal methods may also potentially interfere with bone growth/strength or proper cellular breast development.